7RU7H/CTFs/HackTheBox/Retired-Machines/Bart/Bart-Writeup.md

 No Harvey potter this time
 ![](noharverypotterthistime.png)

 Seeing as thismyabe another brute forcing of another webpage..and hopeful it is not.
 It is not, I checked just because I do not have time, next time I need to check.
 This becomes a Helped-Through.
-It
+It is a long content busting that is quite eye-brow raising.

 ## Exploit